 You may e-mail your jury related questions to: email@example.com.

 Please include your name and juror badge number along with your comments.

 Policies and Procedures

 The selection and management of jurors is governed by the Code of Civil Procedure.
 By law, potential jurors for the Tulare County courts are selected randomly from the Voter Registration list and the Department of Motor Vehicles' drivers and identification card holders lists.
 A master list of jurors is created by the court annually.
-That data constitutes the jury source list from which jurors are selected from the four areas in which sessions are held.
-The Dinuba, Porterville, Tulare, and Visalia area selections are made from residential zip codes.
-In order to constitute panels for trials which are conducted in the Visalia Courthouse, a numeric percentage is applied to each area to facilitate countywide selection.
+That data constitutes the jury source list from which jurors are selected from the two areas in which sessions are held.
+The Porterville and Visalia area selections are made from residential zip codes.
+In order to constitute panels for trials which are conducted in the Visalia Courthouse and Porterville Courthouse, a numeric percentage is applied to each area to facilitate an area-wide selection.
 This affords all qualified persons in the county an equal opportunity to be considered for jury service.
 Prospective jurors are selected randomly from that master list to receive a summons.
-Summons are randomly mailed 10 days prior to service.
+Summons are randomly mailed 21 days prior to service.